nullset/restrict-focus/README.md

 ### 0.2.0

 Fixed some issues in codebase that caused focusable elements to appear out of order.
 Sped up diving into nested shadow roots by using the TreeWalker API.
 Changed a few accessor names between 0.1.x codebase and 0.2.x.
 Added typescript typings.
+Completely changed how focusing was managed, should be more performant, more predictable, and easier to reason about the codebase.

 Breaking changes between 0.1.x and 0.2.x.

 ### 0.1.12